estherbouquet/lectura-plus/README.md

   - install dependency `pip3 install pyqrcode` and module `pip3 install pypng`

   - clone this repository using git in ./Documents/ and your ssh key OR download it on your raspberry then unzip it and then rename it lectura-plus and cut/pastee it in ./Documents/
+  - Once it is cloned, go to ./lectura-plus/

-  - install bash dependency `sudo apt-get install recode` and allow privileges by copying `chmod u=rwx encoding.sh` in the terminal and then `chmod u=rwx listeningForPushedButton.sh`
+  - install bash dependency `sudo apt-get install recode` and allow privileges by copying `chmod u=rwx encoding.sh` in the terminal and then `chmod u=rwx listeningForPushedButton.sh` and `chmod u=rwx listeningForUSB.sh`

+  - if you want to check manually that the program works first before running it independently when the raspberry starts:
+    - be sure to be in the `lectura-plus` folder.
+    - write `./listeningForUSB.sh` in the terminal.
+It will start listening for any USB being plugged into the raspberry
+    - plug the usb drive with a folder named `articles` (inside of which you will have the articles you want to copy to the raspberry for a later print)
+      - `./listeningForUSB.sh` is now supposed to launch `./copy_from_usb.sh` (will copy the content of ./articles/ and convert it)
+        - if the led is blinking three times, it means that there is no folder named `articles` detected
+        - if the led is turning on but not blinking it means that the program is working
+          - the led will turn off when all the files are copied and converted and you will be able to unplug the usb safely
+    - open a new terminal window, go back to `./Documents/lectura-plus/`
+    - write `./listeningForPushedButton.sh` in the terminal and press the physical button whenever you feel ready
+      - the led will blink twice if the program can find articles to print through the printer
+    - whenever you want to stop/quit, just close the 2 terminal windows.

-  - if you want to launch the program so it runs independently when the raspberry starts:
+  - after you check that the program works when it is launched manually, if you still want to launch it so it runs automatically when the raspberry starts:
     - blablabla
     - blablabla
-  - if you want to launch the program when you want and still manage it by changing settings here and there:
-    - blabla